-The history behind A.S.R. and why it was developed
+The History Behind A.S.R.
+And Why It Was Developed

-Traditional sewing and quilting
+Traditional Sewing and Quilting:

 While sewing, feed dogs work in time with the needle movements to move the fabric forward at a consistent pace.

-out of time with these components, such as going over a seam or bump.
+The speed of the feed dogs relates directly to the speed of the needle and presser foot.
+Each stitch would be the exact same size, unless the fabric was being pulled out of time with these components, such as going over a seam or bump.
 This system is beneficial for sewing and straight line quilting.

-Free motion quilting
+Free Motion Quilting: